tidalmigrations/db-scripts/README.md

 Additional steps are required to spin up the oracle database.
 These instructions assume you're using the `oracle-databases` terraform script from the `infrastructure-deployments` repo to create the instance.

 After deploying the above instance, it will take around 45 minutes for the user data script to complete and the container to be initialized.
 Run `docker ps` to check the health of the container.
 Wait until it reads `healthy` before attempting to connect.
-It will read `unhealthy` before `healthy` because of how long it takes oracle to start.
+It may read `unhealthy` before `healthy` because of how long it takes oracle to start.

-After confirming that the container is healthy, we need to connect to the database and fill it with data.
+After confirming that the container is healthy, we can connect to it and get to work.

 `sudo docker exec -it --user=oracle <container-name> bash`

+The type of Oracle database we're using is called a multitenant container database.
+This means that there's a CDB (container database) as the outside layer, and inside this CDB are multiple PDBs (pluggable databases).
+In our example, we have one PDB which sits inside our CDB.

+To allow Tidal Tools to work with this, we need to connect to the CDB and create a tidal user.
+We then need to ALSO connect to the PDB and create another tidal user.
+While we're in the PDB that's where we'll add the demo data.
+The only data that the CDB holds is the PDBs.

+    ┌───CDB──────────────────────────────────────────────┐
+    │                                                    │
+    │   Tidal CDB user                                   │
+    │                                                    │
+    │       ┌────PDB──────────────────────────────┐      │
+    │       │                                     │      │
+    │       │    Tidal PDB user                   │      │
+    │       │                                     │      │
+    │       │    Demo data                        │      │
+    │       │                                     │      │
+    │       │                                     │      │
+    │       └─────────────────────────────────────┘      │
+    │                                                    │
+    │                                                    │
+    └────────────────────────────────────────────────────┘

-Connect to the CDB.
+First, we connect to the CDB.

 `sqlplus SYS/Dev12345@ORCLCDB AS SYSDBA`

 Run this script in the SQL terminal.
-It creates the CDB user Tidal Tools will use.
+It creates the CDB user that Tidal Tools will use.

 `@/opt/oracle/scripts/create_cdb_user.sql`